-Both Small and Large Grants may be used to partially fund projects, where the applicant has, or intends to seek, funding from other sources.
+Both small and large grants may be used to partially fund projects, where the applicant has, or intends to seek, funding from other sources.

-If there are insufficient funds under the grant opportunity to fully fund your application, it may be considered for partial funding.
-If you do not wish to be considered for partial funding, please mark the appropriate box on the application form.
+If there are insufficient funds under the grant opportunity to fully fund any application, it may be considered for partial funding.
+Applicants that do not wish to be considered for partial funding should mark the appropriate box on the application form.
+Applicants that wish to be considered for partial funding should indicate on the application form the minimum amount they would be able to accept to proceed with the project.